Spore (2008 video game): Sporepedia

 The Sporepedia keeps track of nearly every gameplay experience, including the evolution of a creature by graphically displaying a timeline which shows how the creature incrementally changed over the eons; it also keeps track of the creature's achievements, both noteworthy and dubious, as a species.
 The Sporepedia also keeps track of all the creatures, planets, vehicles and other content the player encounters over the course of a game.
 Players can upload their creations to Spore.com to be viewed by the public at the Sporepedia website.
 As of May 2009, the list of creations has surpassed 100 million items.

-Procedural generation
+Development

 Spore uses procedural generation extensively in relation to content pre-made by the developers.
 Wright mentioned in an interview given at E3 2006 that the information necessary to generate an entire creature would be only a couple of kilobytes, and went on to give the following analogy: "think of it as sharing the DNA template of a creature while the game, like a womb, builds the 'phenotypes' of the animal, which represent a few uploaded and downloaded freely and quickly from the Sporepedia online server.
 This allows users to asynchronously upload their creations and download other players' content, which enriches the experience of the game as more of its players progress in the game."